Creating a new blog

 If they have access to more than one blog, they will be shown a screen asking them to select which blog they want to create a new post for.

 When the user selects the blog (or if they have only one) they will be taken to the editor page, where they can start writing their post.

-Add an image by pasting its URL (link icon) or uploading a file from your computer (click the gray area of drop a file in it).
+Add an image by uploading a file from your computer (click the grey area of drop a file in it).
 The maximum image size is 15MB and the supported image formats are JPG, JPEG, PNG, and GIF.